 The prosecution has the power to appeal or seek a review of certain decisions of a trial court.
 See Chapter 11, Guidelines for Prosecutors Director of Public Prosecutions.
-The link at: www.dppireland.ie instances, the Gardaí may advise that the crash was the fault of the fatally injured driver or injured person, but a file must still be prepared and sent to the DPP for direction before proceeding to the Coroner's inquest.
-Even where the Gardaí are not recommending a prosecution a file must be sent to the DPP.
+The link at: www.dppireland.ie

 6. No prosecution due to lack of evidence